Vacika/TripBuddy/README.md

   <li>Add validators for registration forms input box</li>
  <li>Implement OAuth2 (If we can fetch phone number / mail / profile photo / full name / date of birth from FB/Google)</li>
  <li> Move filters on sidebar when searching trips instead of the top of the screen </li>
- <li> Add one more input box on registration form, a 'Confirm password' with validator </li>
+ <li> Add two more input boxes on registration form, a 'Confirm password' with validator and a 'Profile photo' file upload </li>
  <li> Edit trip functionality </li>
  <li> Create a mobile application using Ionic framework </li>
  <li> Split application into modules - both front end and back end</li>